NEW FEES, LIMITS & DROP-OFF HOURS! CLICK HERE

 Batteries not banned from the landfill (see Limitations) may be placed in trash.

-No charge to drop off consumer batteries (any type) at CSWD Drop-Off Centers or the Environmental Depot.
+No charge to drop off consumer batteries (any type) at any CSWD Drop-Off Center except the Burlington location or the Environmental Depot – by appointment only.

 Fees may apply to:

 - Specialty batteries (including batteries that are built-in or designed for a specific unit)

 - Industrial batteries